DIY-Double Glazing: How to Double Glaze Windows Cheaply

 How To Install Window Film Insulation

-Installing window film insulation is a surprisingly straightforward job, that calls for minimal tools and no specialist skills or know-how.
-When you a buy pre-packed kit, it will already come with double-sided tape for attaching the film. so all you need to find is a couple of everyday household items to help you install it.
+When you buy a pre-packed double glazing kit, fitting instructions will be supplied and it will already come with double-sided tape for attaching the film.
+So, all you need to find is a handful of everyday household items to help you install it.

 - A cloth